Cornelius Estate Planning Lawyer

 • Make a living will to specify your wishes regarding medical treatments

-• Update the estate plan and relevant documents when you experience important life events, or there are significant changes to the law
+• Update the estate plan and relevant documents when you experience important life events, or when there are significant changes to the law

-Estate Planning FAQs
+FAQs

-Q: Why Is Estate Planning So Expensive?
+Why Is Estate Planning So Expensive?

-A: Basic estate planning is not as expensive as many people believe it is, and the cost depends on the size and complexity of the estate.
+Basic estate planning is not as expensive as many people believe it is, and the cost depends on the size and complexity of the estate.
 Planning for large estates with many diverse assets like property, investments, and businesses can require more time and multiple professionals working in collaboration to make sure all legal and financial details are accounted for.

-Q: How Much Does an Heir Search Cost?
+How Much Does an Heir Search Cost?

-A: The cost of an heir search depends on how large and complicated the estate is and how much time the lawyer has to spend on locating the missing heir.
+The cost of an heir search depends on how large and complicated the estate is and how much time the lawyer has to spend on locating the missing heir.
 Some charge flat fees, while others charge by the hour.
 The most effective way to save money on an heir search is to keep your estate plan up to date.
 Make sure you discuss fees and payment when you meet with your estate planning lawyer.

-Q: What Is Normal Compensation for an Executor of a Will?
+What Is Normal Compensation for an Executor of a Will?

-A: There is no set amount of compensation for an executor of a will in North Carolina, as what is required of them can vary greatly depending on the size, complexity, and needs of the estate.
+There is no set amount of compensation for an executor of a will in North Carolina, as what is required of them can vary greatly depending on the size, complexity, and needs of the estate.
 However, North Carolina law requires that the court approve the executor’s fee and that the fee not exceed 5% of the total value of the estate.

 Cornelius